DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 ##### 7.1.2.1.
 Online mode (Recommended)

-In online mode, the Usage Metering Service automatically sends usage data to IBM Software Central on a scheduled basis every 24 hours.
+In online mode, the Usage Metering Service automatically sends *both adoption and contractual* data to IBM Software Central on a scheduled basis every 24 hours.
 This is the recommended configuration for environments with internet connectivity.

 *Configuration requirements*:
 - IBM Entitlement Key (required for authentication)